Table of Contents

 Banner Health is strongly opposed to the approval, permitting, or construction of any overhead transmission line at that location given its negative impact on the community greenspace/buffer between the B—UMCT campus and the adjoining neighborhoods.
 Banner Health is also highly concerned with the potential impacts of such a high voltage line on Banner Health’s current and future operations at the B—UMCT campus, including flight operations.
 Banner Health strongly supports undergrounding the proposed transmission line along Ring Road.UAZ-18 2021-08-02 Banner Health Statement of Opp.pdf242.9KB

 The City of Tucson believes it can enforce its land use laws.
-Indeed, the Line Siting Committee’s decision to try to supersede the city’s laws should lead to an interesting court battle.
-We have every reason to expect the City of Tucson to succeed given precedent and the plain language of the law.
+Indeed, the Line Siting Committee’s decision to try to supersede the city’s laws may lead to interesting court battles.
+We have every reason to expect the City of Tucson to succeed given precedent and the plain language of the law but nothing is guaranteed.
+Moreover, municipalities tend to be reactive rather than proactive and are not in the business of policing the ACC.

 Most, if not all, of the neighborhoods surrounding the university formed the Underground Coalition in 2020 to fight for the enforcement of the city’s laws and the principle that TEP is not above the law.
 The Underground Coalition represents at least 25,000 City of Tucson residents.